LibrERP/connector-prestashop/connector_prestashop/README.rst

 #.
 Verify Payment Methods: Go to 'Invoicing > Configuration > Management > Payment Modes'
 and control if Journal is correct

+It may be necessary to increase max_locks_per_transaction in postgresql.conf

 Usage
 =====